TinyPedal/TinyPedal/docs/customization.md

 Show current in-game clock time of the circuit.

     enable_track_clock_synchronization
-Enable auto track clock and time scale synchronization.
-RestAPI module must be enabled to synchronize track clock from Rest API.
+Enable auto track clock and time scale synchronization. `enable_restapi_access` must be enabled to synchronize track clock from Rest API.

 Note, for `RF2`, synchronization only works in singleplayer; for `LMU`, synchronization works in both singleplayer and multiplayer.